Updated on 3 Jan 2022.

 #4.
 Post Office Monthly Income Scheme (POMIS)

 For example, Rs.
-10 lakhs invested in POMIS will fetch a monthly income of approx Rs.6,300.
-In addition, after maturity investor would get a 5% bonus on the invested amount which is also not liable to TDS.
-The investor is required to add interest income and bonus into his income and can pay tax accordingly.
+9 lakhs (in a joint account) invested in POMIS will fetch a monthly income of approx Rs.
+4,950.
+The investor is required to add interest income into his regular income and can pay tax accordingly.

 You can also leave the deposited amount for two more years after maturity to earn returns similar to the savings bank account.